jackocnr/intl-tel-input/README.md

 **formatOnDisplay**
 Type: `Boolean` Default: `true`
-If set to true, format the input (according to the `nationalMode` option) value during initialisation and on setNumber.
+Format the input value (according to the `nationalMode` option) during initialisation, and on setNumber.

 **geoIpLookup**
 Type: `Function` Default: `null`